Grammar and Speaking

 - Using Verbs

-The print-based resources below are helpful general references for all writers, but especially for L2 writers:
+Print-based general references helpful for all writers, but especially for L2 writers:

 The CD-ROM that accompanies this thesaurus is very useful in helping students learn to use a thesaurus effectively.

-Murphy, H. (2012).
+- Murphy, H. (2012).
 English Grammar in Use with Answers and CD-ROM: A Self-Study Reference and Practice Book for Intermediate Learners of English.
 Cambridge University Press.
-ISBN-10: 052118939X.